Course Descriptions

 This course blends science, nature, and the visual arts.
 Students will use various materials to create forms of art while learning about ecological relationships between organisms and local natural environments.
 Students will explore different habitats along the seashore, in the woods, in freshwater wetlands, and in the suburban backyards of Woods Hole.
 Through sketches, sculptures, and other projects, students will showcase the connections among animals, plants, and their environments as well as our interactions with them.

-METEOROLOGY (10-11) B
+HERPETOLOGY (10-11) B

 SEAWEEDS (10-11)

-WETLAND ECOLOGY (11-12) B
+METEOROLOGY (11-12) B

 FIELD GEOLOGY (11-12)